TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 <br>

 ## Intro
+So for a school subject called IOT wich is about the internet of things.
+I made an idea of a smart bed.
+One of the features was that the lighting in the room will change depending on the day night cycle.
+With overday a bright light and over night a more orangy light.
+So in this manual i will explain how to make a light differece between day and night thanks to arduino and the ledstrip of arduino.
 <br>

 ## (1) Libary
 Instal the libary called NTPClinent by Fabrice Weinberg.

 ## (2) Copy the code
+Before you set up the code don't forget to choose the right board and the right com port.
 ~~~
 #include <ESP8266WiFi.h>
 #include <NTPClient.h>